If you have a stretched succulent that has grown tall and leggy you can use this simple trick that will help bring it back to its original beauty.

 The plants in this container are growing nice and tight.
 They look healthy and display beautiful color.

-Now you know of one option to try if your succulent grows tall and leggy.
+Now you know of one option to try if your succulent stretch and grows tall and leggy.

 That shriveled leaf was an attempt to propagate the plant from a leaf.
 Though this works well for many succulents I haven't had a lot of success with the process.
 The leaves start to send out growth but they never quite take to the soil